Berkeley-MDes/tdf-fa24-beibei07/README.md

 ### Monday Homework

 For this week's mini projects, I am using Particle Web IDE (VS code is encountering some compiling issues which I absolutely do not know how to solve, hopefully Jeff can figure it out...) and Photon 2 micorcontroller.

-This first mini project I worked on is to print "Hello World" in the console.
-After successfully printed this command, I took a closer look at the script and identified two variables that I can manioulate to adjust the behavior of the result.
-The first is actual text that is being printed out (e.g. "Hello World"), I changed it to "I love CAT!" for testing (also to express my desire for having a cat...).
 <table>
   <tr>
     <td>